 Touring St. Stephen's Cathedral

 A variety of English language guided tours of St. Stephen's Cathedral are available.
-The most comprehensive is the All Inclusive Tour encompassing the cathedral, the catacombs, both the south and north towers and the cathedral treasure.
-Individual tours can also be booked for specific areas of the cathedral.
-Special one-and-a-half-hour evening tours, which include a fun roof walk and a visit to the cathedral attic, Saturdays from July to September.
+The most comprehensive is the All Inclusive Tour encompassing the cathedral, the catacombs, both the south and north towers, and the Cathedral Treasure.
+Individual tours can also be booked for specific areas of the cathedral, along with special 1.5-hour evening tours, which include a fun roof walk and a visit to the cathedral attic, Saturdays from July to September.